mc0110/inetbox2mqtt/README.md

 After that, you have full control with Thonny or another microPyhton IDE and can change, save, and execute the .py files.

 ### Credentials
 On first run of the program, the ESP32 will ask for the credentials for the MQTT broker (IP, Wifi SSID and password, username and password).
-These are then written in plain text to a file *credentials.py* on the ESP32.
+These are written in an encrypted file *credentials.dat* on the ESP32.

 The entries are then displayed again for confirmation, and the query is repeated until you have confirmed with ***yes***.

-The process of providing the credentials for an initial setup does not have to be repeated, as long as the file *credentials.py* remains on the ESP32.
+The process of providing the credentials for an initial setup does not have to be repeated, as long as the file *credentials.dat* remains on the ESP32.

-Alternatively, you can directly write (and edit) this file with a microPython IDE into the root directory of the ESP32.
-In this case, there is no query of the credentials, as the file *credentials.py* is already available on the ESP32.
+You can't directly write (and edit) this file.
+If you want to generate the file *credentials.dat*, please refer to my library crypto_keys.
+There you will find an example of how to generate the file using Python.

 For placing the files and creating the credentials on the ESP32, it does not need to be connected to the CPplus.